Vadskye/Rise/python/rise/latex_generation/standard_effects.md

 The way the system currently represents this is by giving spells an extra +1 level of effects for AOE effects.

+### Radius from self effects
+Normally, a radius is a stronger effect than a line or cone because it hits a larger area.
+However, when using a radius from self, it's actually weaker because it removes your ability to avoid hitting allies.
+For this reason, all radius from self abilities can get the "exclude enemies" effect at no extra cost.

 ## Accuracy vs. damage tradeoffs

 In general, +1 accuracy = +1 damage.
 However, there are exceptions: